 Phu Thai is the Southwestern Tai language.
 People living in Laos and Thailand speak it widely.
 This Thai dialect is different from Isan and the Lao languages but it is greatly influenced by them.
 The comparison of the Phu Thai language with other Thai languages such as Tay Khang is not yet identified.

 The Tai Nyaw or the Nyaw is an ethnic group scattered in Thailand.
 This dialect is mutually intelligible with Lao and Isan with a little difference in accent and tones.
-In addition to it, it is closely related to the Phuthai dialects that people of that region speak.
+In addition to it, it is closely related to the Phuthai dialects that the people of that region speak.

 Approximately, 83,000 people in Thailand speak this language.
 Lu is similar to other Thai languages mainly Tai Yuan and Kham Mueang.
 The other name of this dialect is the Northern Thai language.

 Tai Lu has borrowed many loanwords from Sanskrit and Pali.
 Just like other Thai languages, Lu is not intelligible with Shan and Tai Nua and with other Southwestern Tai languages.

 Do you know that Phuan is a tribal Tai person?
 They live in Xiangkhouang and parts of the Houaphan provinces of Laos.
 Different raids are witnessed in the areas that have spread the population in different villages of Phuan in Sakon and other provinces of Thailand.